backupbrew/switchbrew/TSEC.md

 instruction which takes the target crypto register and the key index as arguments.

-All secrets appear to be common across Falcon units of the same version, with the exception of secret 0x3F.
+Secrets are specific to each Falcon unit with the exception of secret 0x3F.
 This secret is effectively empty (all zeros), but is configured to be overwritten with the KFUSE private key once the KFUSE clock is enabled.
 The KFUSE private key is console-unique.

 | Index | ACL  | Notes                                                                                                                                                                            |